blukatdevelopment/UnchainedWorldsOld/keeper_info/bluklats_gamemaster_guide.md

 whatever experiments you think would be cool.
 This isn't a cookie cutter, it's a bunch of building blocks that can assume any number of shapes together.

+### Point Crawl
+You have created points of interest with content for the party to explore.
+Perhaps random generation plays a part in this, too.
+Either way, travel is linear and there's less emphasis on getting lost or accidentally discovering locations.

 ### Hex Crawl
 Regardless of whether you use a hex grid or a square one, you have predefined or procedurally generated content on a world map, and the party seeks out riches